Goats Rue and Breastfeeding

 Goat's Rue, Red Raspberry leaf, Blessed Thistle, Fenugreek, Marshmallow Root, Fennel, Vodka.

 Put half a cup of each of the herbs in a glass jar.
 Add only ¼ cup fennel and a small amount of water (enough to wet the herbs).
-Fill the rest of the jar with vodka.
+Add vodka.
+50% herb 50% alcohol ratio.

 Shake well and store in a cool, dry place for 2 to 6 weeks.
 Make sure to shake the mixture every few days.

 The Goat's Rue Tincture can be used from week 2, but the longer it sits, the more concentrated the tincture will get, as the vodka needs to let the herb release all its valuable properties.

 When you want to use the tincture, separate or strain the herbs from the liquid and pour into dropper bottles.

 Take half a teaspoon (20 to 40 drops) of Goat's Rue tincture 2 to 3 times a day.
 It can be taken in water, juice or directly under your tongue.

 What other Mothers who Breastfeed, are Saying about Goat's Rue…

 - I have used Goat's Rue supplements to help battle my low milk supply after a long battle with mastitis 2 weeks after birth.
 I took the maximum dose for at least two weeks before expecting any results.
 My breasts became so engorged that I even gained new stretch marks!